 After a review, Whiteside discovered that 80% of the firm’s business was in the food-on-the-go market.
 ‘We were still acting like bakery was the most important thing.
 That’s the big change.
 I said let’s focus on winning in food-on-the-go, because we’re not going to win a war with the supermarkets in bakery.’

 The results since Whiteside took over have spoken for themselves.
-Profits, which had declined to a nadir of £41.3m in the 2013 financial year, had risen to a record £73m last year.
+Profits, which had declined to £41.3m in the 2013 financial year, rose to a record £73m last year.
 The FTSE 250 firm now has sales of over £800m.

 Animated, down to earth, engaging, Whiteside is in many respects the natural choice for Greggs chief executive.
 His CV makes for impressive reading too: NED at Greggs for five years, CEO of Punch Taverns and Threshers, MD at Ocado and head of food at high street behemoth M&S, where he spent the first 20 years of his career.